If a referendum is held and the result is a tie, does the Governor-General have a casting vote?

 Description

-This image shows how the Australian Constitution can only be changed with the support of the majority of Australian voters and the majority of voters in the majority of states (ie at least 4 states).
+The Australian Constitution can only be changed with the support of the majority of Australian voters and the majority of voters in the majority of states (i.e. at least 4 states).

 *Votes from the ACT, NT and other territories are counted in the national majority only.